navdeep-G/project-euler/README.md

-# Solutions to Project Euler problems
+# Solutions to Project Euler problems in Java